quasarframework/quasar-framework.org/source/guide/writing-quasar-layout.md

   }
 };
 ```

+5. Make sure you sanitize intervals, timeouts, requestAnimationFrames or anything else at `beforeDestroy` point, otherwise you may end up with bugs when user switches to another Layout.

 ## HTML
 The Quasar App Layout HTML representa a Vue instance template.
 Read more about the [Build System](/guide/quasar-build-system.html#HTML_Files) to understand.